mmolosay/Resource/README.md

 , `Loading`, `Success` or `Failure` state, where `Success` carries obtained data and `Failure` encapsulates exception cause and any useful payload, like error code.

+Besides, `Resource` is a highly customizable [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) and may be used as a flexible tool for managing state.

 ## Reasons to use

 1. Concept is easy to understand.